-Pam Taylor, Administrator
+Leon Gray, Administrator

-Volunteer Services Bureau oversees and provides administrative support for Juvenile Court volunteer programs.

-In 2018, approximately 650 individuals and organizations throughout Memphis and Shelby County donated over 65,000 hours of volunteer services and other contributions to assist children and families served by Juvenile Court.
+Volunteer Services Bureau oversees and provides administrative support for Juvenile Court of Memphis & Shelby County volunteer programs.
+The volunteer programs at Juvenile Court are essential to providing effective and efficient services to children and families in our community.
+In 2019, approximately 550 individuals and organizations throughout Memphis and Shelby County donated over 55,000 hours of volunteer services and other contributions to assist children and families served by the Court.
+The dedication of our volunteers is truly admirable.